 Please note that there are exemptions which allow a public authority not to disclose information in response to an FOI request e.g. where PSNC and NHS England during pharmacy funding negotiations share confidential information.

-Q. I have missed the IG toolkit submission deadline.
+Q. I have missed the Toolkit submission deadline.
 What can I do?

 This is very regrettable – technically, this is a breach of the terms of service which could ultimately, result in action being taken by NHS England.
 All NHS providers, including community pharmacies need to provide information governance assurances to the NHS on an annual basis.
-These assurances are provided through completion of an online assessment tool, the NHS Information Governance Toolkit (IGT).
-Therefore, compliance with the IG toolkit submission deadline should be well planned in advance.
+These assurances are provided through completion of an online assessment tool, the Toolkit.
+Therefore, compliance with the Toolkit submission deadline should be well planned in advance.

 Nevertheless, PSNC would encourage all pharmacy contractors in this situation to submit, if possible, as soon as practicable.
 If not, then to contact their local NHS team for further guidance.